kam535/summer-dh-2025/README.md

 # Program Schedule and Overview

 Welcome to Summer DH 2025!
-This page overviews details about the program and the [program schedule](https://github.com/cornell-colab/2025-SummerDH/blob/main/Program%20Schedule%20and%20Overview.md#schedule).
+This page overviews details about the program and the program schedule.

 ## (Digital) places we'll spend time

-* The overview for each workshop, and instructions for assignments and workshop prep, will appear on this [Summer DH 2024 GitHub repository](https://github.com/cornell-colab/2024-SummerDH/blob/main/Program%20Schedule%20and%20Overview.md).
+* The overview for each workshop, and instructions for assignments and workshop prep, will appear on this site.
-* The [discussion board](https://github.com/cornell-colab/2024-SummerDH/discussions) will be a private space to post reflections and comments.
+* The [discussion board](https://github.com/cornell-colab/2025-SummerDH/discussions) will be a private space to post reflections and comments.
-* The [Fellows' Folder in Box](https://cornell.box.com/s/5m9lh7988fbn2ihnjxotm7y4fu0kzeih) for collaborative documents (used most often during some workshop sessions)
+* The [Fellows' Folder in Box](https://cornell.box.com/s/5m9lh7988fbn2ihnjxotm7y4fu0kzeih) for collaborative documents (used most often during some workshop sessions).

 ## Devices
 Please bring a laptop to each workshop.
 We will use digital tools and download software during the summer and will frequently use them.
-If you have any questions or concerns about having access to a laptop this summer, do not hesitate to talk to Eliza or Iliana.
+If you have any questions or concerns about having access to a laptop this summer, do not hesitate to talk to us.

 ## Schedule
 Here’s the schedule for the next six weeks.
 Each session will take place 10am – 12pm in Olin Library 701, unless otherwise noted.
 We plan 10-minute breaks during each session.
 Most workshop days will include a small assignment to do in advance, and a reflection to complete afterward.

 While some workshops will take place with the full group, many will take place with your subcohorts.
 Here, we've abbreviated the digital collections group name to "COLLX" and the text analaysis group's name as "TEXT."

 Co-working sessions are time to work on projects individually in each other’s presence or in small groups, to ask questions, and to generate conversation, as appropriate.
 All co-working sessions will be held as a full group.

 During the **mid-program presentations (Monday, June 16)**, each Fellow will informally present on their project intentions during the following three weeks.
 Reflect on what you'd like to accomplish by the end of the summer as well as any challenges you anticipate (and strategies for navigating those challenges).
 You can also ask the group questions if you'd like feedback or ideas.
 Plan to share for about 8-10 minutes, then receive feedback or questions for 5-7 minutes.